nixworks/public/news/2012/05/17/README.md

 ##### Daniel B. Shapiro
 ### [Daniel B. Shapiro, United States ambassador to Israel, says that the United States "is ready" to attack Iran to prevent the development of nuclear weapons within Iran. ](/news/2012/05/17/daniel-b-shapiro-united-states-ambassador-to-israel-says-that-the-united-states-is-ready-to-attack-iran-to-prevent-the-development-of-n.md)
-_Context: nuclear program, Iran, Israel, Daniel B. Shapiro_
+_Context: nuclear program, Daniel B. Shapiro, Israel, Iran_

 ##### Bosnian Serb
 ### [The trial of former Bosnian Serb Army Colonel General Ratko Mladic is deferred indefinitely due to errors by prosecutors in disclosing evidence to the defence. ](/news/2012/05/17/the-trial-of-former-bosnian-serb-army-colonel-general-ratko-mladia-is-deferred-indefinitely-due-to-errors-by-prosecutors-in-disclosing-evid.md)